rticulus/dmac-studios/README.md

 #### During the Covid-19 pandemic in 2020, # HTK Sverige have to move our workshops from in-house to outdoors and online.
 Our present website is not very interactive and does not maintain the attention of the members, neither does it allow for member interaction.
 Our audience are children, parents, teachers and facilitators.

-#### We have many creative activities to offer and the app should reflect this in a.....
+#### We have many creative activities to offer and the app should reflect this!

 ### Description